babel/website/docs/roadmap.md

 - It will be easier to configure Babel in simple projects, you would only need to enable a `compileJS: true` option in `babel.config.json` (or it could even be the default in the future -- it can't be default as `@babel/eslint-parser` does not compile the source)
 - It will make sure that the plugin versions are in sync with the `@babel/core` version, avoiding most of the bugs caused by mismatched/incompatible packages versions
-- When we start moving to ESM, it will be hard to resolve and load plugin synchronously in `transformSync`.
+- When we move to ESM, it will be hard to resolve and load plugin synchronously in `transformSync`.
 This prevents it from being a problem.

 There is already [a RFC](https://github.com/babel/rfcs/pull/10) to move _plugins_ for stable ECMAScript features in `@babel/core`, which is the first step in this direction.

 With our current `@babel/preset-env` architecture, we would need to specially handle official plugins to automatically enable or disable them based on `targets`.
 However, this has two drawbacks:
 - Compatibility data for a specific plugin is completely separated from the plugin implementation (it's not even a dependency, more something like an internal implicit peer dependency: plugin -> @babel/core -> @babel/compat-data);
-- Official plugins would get a special treatment from `@babel/core`, but we want to make sure that third-party plugins have the same capabilities as official plugins.
+- Official plugins would get special treatment from `@babel/core`, but we want to make sure that third-party plugins have the same capabilities as official plugins.

 ### Continue developing the `babel-polyfills` project

-We have already decided to remove the older `core-js@2` support from `@babel/preset-env` in Babel 8, and we also want to stop promoting a specific third-party polyfill giving our users the impression that it's part of Babel itself.
+We have already decided to remove the older `core-js@2` support from `@babel/preset-env` in Babel 8.
+We also want to stop promoting a specific third-party polyfill, which might give our users the impression that it's part of Babel itself.

 This might happen in two different ways:
 - We just remove `core-js@3` from `@babel/preset-env` in Babel 8, encouraging users to migrate to `babel-plugin-polyfill-corejs3` (which is what `@babel/preset-env` internally uses starting from version 7.10.0)